toastboy/next-www-toastboy/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities by raising an issue at https://github.com/toastboy/next-www-toastboy/issues
+Please report vulnerabilities by using the GitHub "Report a Vulnerability" button at https://github.com/toastboy/next-www-toastboy/security